 This course provides a review of all skills acquired during prior Medical Assisting classes, including injections and phlebotomy.
-Through a comprehensive review, the student will prepare to sit for the national certification exam.
+Through a comprehensive review, the student will prepare to sit for a national certification examination.
 Career development and employment seeking related topics will be discussed, including cover letters, resumes, applications, and professionalism during interviews, answering interview questions, appropriate follow-up after the interviews, and continuing education.
 Life skills and professional behavior will also be addressed.

-Prerequisite: MAS110
+Prerequisite(s): MAS110

-MAS190 EXTERNSHIP
+MAS190 Externship

-180 Clock Hours
+180 Clock Hours (180 Externship Hours)

 This course allows the student to apply what they have learned in the program curriculum to practical use in a healthcare facility under the direct supervision of a preceptor on the site.
-Through the externship experience, students gain first-hand knowledge of the workplace and perform the assigned duties to meet the expectations in a professional setting.
+Through the externship experience, the student gain first-hand knowledge of the workplace and perform the assigned duties to meet the expectations in a professional setting.
 Students are expected to adapt to the work environment and reflect regularly on their learning and observations.
 The externship work performed is not to be paid.